NPande25/DDS-Daily-Menu/README.md

 * Implements a Django backend server to fetch scraped data by the Python scripts
 * Dynamically inserts menu data into the template with Javascript

+This Chrome app streamlines access to Dartmouth menu data to enable more effective and efficient dining decisions during the day.

 ![image](images/dds-menu-interface-small.png)